 So without further ado, here are the directions:

 1. Preheat your oven to 450 degrees.
-Next, line a baking sheet with foil and then drizzle the foil with oil or spray with cooking spray.
+Next, line a baking sheet with parchment paper and then lightly drizzle the paper with oil or spray with cooking spray.
 Set aside.

 2. In a large mixing bowl, prepare the Batter by mixing all five ingredients together.
 Then, add the cauliflower to this bowl and stir well, ensuring that all florets are evenly coated with batter.

 3. Then, transfer the coated cauliflower to the foil-lined baking sheet and bake in your preheated oven for 15 minutes.

 4. In the meantime, rinse and dry that large bowl and then use it to prepare the Red Buffalo Sauce by stirring together all six ingredients.

 Roast for an additional 25 – 30 minutes.

 Once the cauliflower is done roasting, allow it to rest on the baking sheet for 2 – 3 minutes before transferring to a serving vessel.

 6. To make the Ranch-Style Aioli, simply mix together the listed ingredients and then place in the fridge until you’re ready to serve with the Roasted Buffalo Cauliflower.